Driving in Scotland | A Guide To Rural Roads, Single-Tracks & Passing Places

 • It is vital to wave and smile at the drivers who have stopped to let you pass.
 Likewise, reciprocating a wave is an unbreakable tradition.

-7. Watch out For wildlife
+7. Watch out for wildlife

 It’s not just other road users to you need to be aware of - local wildlife also love to use Scotland’s roads!
-We’ve had deer, pheasants, and squirrels run out from the hedgerow.
+We’ve had deer, pheasants, and rabbits run out from the hedgerow.
 Sheep chomp at the roadside and are likely to dart in front of a moving vehicle if startled.
-Cows wandering on the tarmac do believe they have right of way (to be fair, they’re much bigger than your average vehicle).
-It goes without saying you need to drive sensibly when wildlife is present but always keep your eyes peeled for an unexpected appearance!
+Cows wandering on the tarmac believe they have the right of way (to be fair, they’re much bigger than your average vehicle).

 There’s been a rise in the popularity of road tripping around Scotland in hired campervans.
-Which I totally get - van life is the ultimate adventure.
-However, campervans can cause problems because (a) these larger than life vehicles are often too big for Scotland’s narrow, twisty roads and (b) drivers don’t have experience of dealing with these huge vehicles.
+Which I get - van life is the ultimate adventure.

-9. Google Maps + Navigation
+9. Google Maps + navigation

-Phone and internet signal in Scotland’s more remote places is frequently hard to come by.
-If you’re using Google Maps for navigation then I can’t stress enough how important it is to make your map available offline.
-This means you can still find your way around even without phone signal.
-It’s also a great idea to save your accommodation, petrol stations, and any sites in your map - or at least have a note of them to save you getting lost if you can’t access the internet!
+If you’re using Google Maps for navigation, I can’t stress enough how important it is to make your map available offline.
+This means you can still find your way around even without a signal.
+It’s also a great idea to save your accommodation, petrol stations, and any sites on your map - or at least have a note of them to save you from getting lost if you can’t access the internet.

 10. Finally, be respectful of local drivers

-You might be on staycation or holiday, but the person behind you is trying to get to work or the shop or home.
-Some previously quiet areas of Scotland (like the NC500 or Isle of Skye) have seen a sharp rise in the number of tourists and vehicles on the road in recent years, which can be seen as a nuisance - mainly because of road congestion.
-So, be extra respectful, drive sensibly, and follow the rules of the road.
+You might be on holiday, but the person behind you is trying to get to work, the shop, the hospital, or home.
+Some previously quiet areas of Scotland (like the NC500 or the Isle of Skye) have seen a sharp rise in the number of tourists and vehicles on the road in recent years, which can be seen as a nuisance, mainly because of road congestion.

-Lesley Wanders
+Lesley Stewart

 Previous